-In steep valleys, "topographic shading" from shadows cast by neighboring topography can be important.
 ARPS normally only includes the effect of surface inclination when calculating incoming solar radiation.
-This "self-shading" accounts for much of the required modification to the incoming radiation in complex terrain, but topographic shading must be included to properly represent surface heating during sunrise and sunset.
+This "self shading" accounts for much of the required modification to the incoming radiation in complex terrain, but topographic shading must be included to represent surface heating properly during sunrise and sunset.
 We use the topographic shading method of Colette et al. (2003), which is included in the latest version of ARPS.
-Colette et al. (2003) found that the inclusion of topographic shading could delay the morning inversion layer breakup in idealized simulations with steep valleys by approximately half an hour.
+Colette et al. (2003) found that the inclusion of topographic shading could delay the morning inversionlayer breakup in idealized simulations with steep valleys by approximately 0.5 h.
 The field study of Matzinger et al. (2003) emphasized the importance of the topographic shading in the Riviera Valley, where the delay in local sunrise significantly alters the net radiation balance.
-We evaluate the effect of topographic shading in Section 4d.
-The complete treatment of short- and long-wave radiation in ARPS is described in Xue et al. (2001).
+In section 4d, we evaluate the effect of topographic shading.
+The complete treatment of shortTABLE 3.
+Typical soil moisture values $(m^3 m^{-3})$ for each dataset in the surface and deep layers.
+All have close to zero soil moisture at the rocky outcroppings and in urban areas.
+The surface layer does not vary as much as the deep layer and therefore the differences between the valley and slope are not given.
+The three-level data are constant in each elevation range.